saleor/saleor.io-learn/product/fetching-products.md

 description:
 stackblitz: saleor-tutorial-start
 github:
+prev:
+  path: /product/overview/
+next:
+  path: /product/basic-filtering/
 ---

 In Saleor, you can fetch:
 - a collection of products by using the `products` query, or
 - a single product by using the `product` query that requires the product `ID` as input.

-The former operation also allows to filter and sort a collection of products by specifing either the filter criteria, or the sorting parameters.
+The first operation also allows to filter and sort a collection of products by specifing either the filter criteria, or the sorting parameters.

 ## Fetching a collection